GENERATE_SYNTHETIC_DATA

 datasets

-Each OBJECT value has the following properties:
+A child OBJECT value representing a single input-output table pair has the following properties:

 input_table